 The text of the Fior di Battaglia is organized into logical units of related actions, beginning with abrazare (wrestling and grappling arts), moving to dagger combat (with a large proportion of unarmed defenses against attacks), and then a bridging section of dagger against sword to bring us to techniques for the use of the sword in one hand, which is followed by the use of the sword in two hands.
 After this is a short section showing various combinations of sword, spear, and stick.
 At this point, at folio 34 recto, there is a thematic diagram of the key principles of the art.

-The material to this point has shown unarmored combatants.
+The material to this point has shown unarmoured combatants.
 The next three sections show the use of techniques for fighting in and against a harness composed of mail and plate, using sword, poleaxe, and spear.
-After this we are shown equestrian combat principles, with the armored figures now on horse.
+After this we are shown equestrian combat principles, with the armoured figures now on horse.
 They begin with the lance and progress to the sword, followed by techniques for wrestling from horseback, including a means of throwing the other man’s horse to the ground.
 The manuscript concludes with a statement from Fiore pointing out that he is really a humble old man, and an entreaty to recall his virtue and nobility.
 The final folio shows a single image of two horses tied to a tree.

 Fiore’s introduction explains the visual program of his manuscript.
 He discusses key elements of the first section, the abrazare or wrestling, and then explains the visual notation he will use throughout the manuscript.
 Briefly, he employs a system of masters, scholars and players to demonstrate key principles and techniques of his system.
 Each section of the manuscript begins with one or more crowned “Fight Masters” who show principles and poste (or guard positions); these figures are unopposed.
 They are followed by one or more crowned “Remedy Masters” (Magistri Remedii) who show defenses against attacks, with the attacks being made by a “Player.”
 The Remedy Masters are followed by their Scholars, who wear a “device” or garter on one leg.
 The Scholars show the plays that stem from the defensive technique of the Remedy Master, and they execute these against the Players.
 Then follows is a “Counter Master” (Magistro Contrario), who wears both a crown and a garter, who shows the technique that defeats the original Remedy Master, and thus all of his Scholars.
 Fiore also refers to a rare Counter to the Counter Master (Contra-Contrario).